Why are you CALLING ME?

 --Business Guru Tom Peters

-Almost a decade ago, I was a brand-new consultant at a Fortune 500 chemical company, working on communicating the need for awareness in the cybersecurity realm.
-As I started working on an internal marketing campaign, I called the company’s videographer to ask a few questions about how I would go about using his services.
+Almost a decade ago, I was a brand-new consultant at a Fortune 500 company, working on communicating the need for awareness in the cybersecurity realm.
+As I started working on an internal marketing campaign, I called the company’s videographer to ask a few questions about how I go about using his services.

-I could tell from the get go, he didn’t want to talk to me and was sorry he answered the phone.
+I could tell from the get-go, he didn’t want to talk to me and was sorry he answered the phone.

-After he reluctantly answered a few questions, he barked at me: “Why are you calling me?
+After a he reluctantly answered a few questions, he barked at me: “Why are you calling me?
 Why couldn’t you just put this in an email?!”

-Confused, I replied, quietly, “I’m new here and I’m trying to make connections and meet people that I am going to be working with.”
+Confused, I replied, “I’m new here and I’m trying to make connections and meet people that I am going to be working with.”